-- (a) an investigation of a complaint or investigation matter; or - (b) a part 3.3 investigation.
+- (a) an investigation of a complaint or investigation matter; or

+- (b) a part 3.3 investigation; or

+- (c) a chapter 5A investigation.

 investigator means a person appointed under section 575 as an investigator.

 Part 6.2 Requirements relating to documents, information and other assistance